 Phase II of the Program

-After completion of the initial four weeks, each resident will be reviewed by staff and senior residents.
+After completion of phase I, each resident will be reviewed by staff and senior residents.
 The areas of review will include spiritual growth, personal responsibility, compliance with rules and regulations, trust, willingness, and active recovery.
 These areas will be addressed to determine where additional improvement is needed and to determine if the resident will be approved to move into Phase II of the program.
 In phase II residents will begin to take on more responsibility and will have plenty of opportunities to begin building more trust with the leadership.
 If a resident determines that they are not ready for phase II they will have the opportunity to delay the transition for a period of up to 21 days.